mg-alfa-dev/DeployToAzure/README.md

-This is the DeployToAzure project.
+# DeployToAzure

-It is a command-line tool that the we use on my team for Command-Line deployments of our Windows Azure applications.
+DeployToAzure is a command-line tool that the we use for command-line deployments of our Azure Cloud Services applications.

-We decided to make it available for anyone to use.
-Let us know if you use it and see any changes needed for it.

-It should be easy to build and run unit tests.
-Let us know if you run into any problems.

 The DeployToAzure.ps1 file provides some simple helpers around the DeployToAzure.exe.

+## Build & Test

+`dotnet build`
+`dotnet test`

+There is also a `build.cmd` file that runs `dotnet test -c release` and then, on success, produces a single executable using ILMerge.